Baker v. Carr: Decision

-Justice Tom C. Clark switched his vote at the last minute to a concurrence on the substance of Baker's claims, which would have enabled a majority which could have granted relief for Baker.
-Instead the Supreme Court remanded the case to the District Court.
+Justice Tom C. Clark switched his vote at the last minute to a concurrence on the substance of Baker's claims, which would have enabled a majority that could have granted relief for Baker.
+Instead, the Supreme Court remanded the case to the District Court.

-The large majority in this case can in many ways be attributed to Justice Brennan, who convinced Potter Stewart that the case was a narrow ruling dealing only with the right to challenge the statute.
-Brennan also talked down Justices Black and Douglas from their usual absolutist positions to achieve a compromise.
+The large majority in this case can in many ways be attributed to Brennan, who convinced Justice Potter Stewart that the case was a narrow ruling dealing only with the right to challenge the statute.
+Brennan also talked down Justices Hugo Black and William O. Douglas from their usual absolutist positions to achieve a compromise.

 Dissent by Justices Frankfurter and Harlan

 Frankfurter, joined by Justice John Marshall Harlan II, dissented vigorously and at length, arguing that the Court had cast aside history and judicial restraint, and violated the separation of powers between legislatures and Courts.
 He wrote:

 Appellants invoke the right to vote and to have their votes counted.
 But they are permitted to vote and their votes are counted.
 They go to the polls, they cast their ballots, they send their representatives to the state councils.
 Their complaint is simply that the representatives are not sufficiently numerous or powerful.